TylorS/typed/apps/website/content/guides/template-references-and-element-access.md

 ---
 title: "Reference the native element"
-summary: "Use ref for the small set of browser integrations that need the exact element, with an Effect-owned lifetime and explicit hydration behavior."
+summary: "Use ref for the small set of browser integrations that need the exact element, with cleanup tied to the ref lifetime."
 section: "Template bindings"
 kind: "guide"
 order: 5